adnanel/mipsy/README.md

-# mipsy - A MIPS simulator
+# mipsy - A simple pipelined MIPS simulator

 Work in progress